FFrabetti/Cooperative-container-migration/docs/stateful migration.md

   Whenever a service/container performs a write operation to its local Redis server (running on the same node), the update is automatically propagated to all other servers so that, after a synchronization period, all replicas have the same information.
 At migration time nothing happens, as the migrating container will find at the destination a local copy of all the data it needs.

 Note that a hybrid approach is also possible, with a number of Redis clones that does not exactly match the number of nodes in the cluster.
-On average, with the right load-balancing mechanism and routing rules, each container would send commands to the "closest" Redis instance, thus reducing the average access latency mentioned for the first centralized scenario.
+On average, with the right load-balancing mechanism and routing rules, each container would send commands to the "closest" Redis instance, thus reducing the average access latency mentioned for the centralized scenario.

 > Having multiple Redis instances does not just improve average access latency, but it also provides higher availability in case of failures (of both service containers and Redis servers).

-> The number of Redis instances can also be greater than the number of nodes, for higher availability and scalability (see [presharding](https://redis.io/topics/partitioning))
+> The number of Redis instances can also be greater than the number of nodes, for higher availability and scalability (see [presharding](https://redis.io/topics/partitioning)).

 We see here how to configure our cluster to work with Redis replication in the simple case of one instance/replica per node.
 More complex scenarios are possible, for example by introducing [Redis Cluster](https://redis.io/topics/cluster-spec) or [Redis Sentinel](https://redis.io/topics/sentinel).